clojure-emacs/clojure-ts-mode/README.md

 - Navigation by sexp/lists might work differently on Emacs versions lower than 31.
 Starting with version 31, Emacs uses Tree-sitter 'things' settings, if available, to rebind some commands.
+- If you set `clojure-ts-extra-def-forms`, `clojure-ts-mode` will highlight the specified forms, including their docstrings, in a manner similar to Clojure's `defn`.
+However, Markdown syntax will not be highlighted within these custom docstrings.

 ## Frequently Asked Questions